Waste Not. How to Eat Every Part Of The Plant

 4. Hold on to the broccoli leaves.

-Blast them with the broccoli stems, braise them, or toss them raw into salads.
+Blast them in the oven with the broccoli stems, braise them, or toss them raw into salads.

 5. Eat down the leek.